Cybersecurity

 They used them on the Apollo mission, how neat is that?

-However, in a security context these values are not necessarily “guaranteed unique.”
+However, in a security context, these values are not necessarily “guaranteed unique.”
 A hash collision can be caused due to the fact that the identifiers have a finite size, which means it is therefore possible for two entities to generate the same identifier.
-The generation process, or algorithm, needs to be selected so as to make this sufficiently improbable in practice.
+The generation process, or algorithm, needs to be selected to make this sufficiently improbable in practice.

 Implementation